csiebler/bot-service-device-flow-authentication/README.md

 ## Instructions

 First, create a new Storage Account in Azure, copy the connection string and also create an empty Table for persisting the bot's state.
-Then register your bot as an `Native Application` in the [Apps Dev Portal](https://apps.dev.microsoft.com) (make sure you're signed into the right AAD):
+Then register your bot as an `Native Application` in the [Application Registration Portal](https://apps.dev.microsoft.com) (make sure you're signed into the right AAD):

 1. Open [Apps Dev Portal](https://apps.dev.microsoft.com) and click `Add an app`
 1. Give our app a name